kappnav/design/KAM-StatusMappings-DetailSections.md

         type: string
 ```
 ## Config Map Set Determination
-{k}AppNav determines the set of status or detail section config maps for a resource through the same process of mapping, lookup, and merge if applies to produce the complete set described in the KAM design.
+{k}AppNav uses the same mapping rules decribed in the KAM design doc to determines the set of status or detail section config maps for a resource through the same process of mapping, lookup, and merge if applies to produce the complete set.
 The mapping conforms to a particular hierarchy, ordered by precedence.

 ### Configmap Hierarchy and Precedence